-- 34. Within 31 days of receipt of a high-risk referral, if the person being referred refuses to be assessed, refuses one or more of the services needed to resolve the crisis, or there is a delay in service provision for reasons beyond the control of the service providers, the CCE Lead Agency will do the following:
+- 35. Within 31 days of receipt of a high-risk referral, if the person being referred refuses to be assessed, refuses one or more of the services needed to resolve the crisis, or there is a delay in service provision for reasons beyond the control of the service providers, the CCE Lead Agency will do the following:

 - Contact the APS investigator within 24 hours if during business hours or the next business day to discuss the situation and determine the next best course of action;

-- Create a "Demographic" type assessment in CIRTS, which requires only minimal demographic information (if the person referred refuses to be assessed);
+- Add a new client on the Demographic screen in CIRTS, which requires only minimal demographic information (if the person referred refuses to be assessed);

 - Create an entry in the Received Services screen in CIRTS, if case management services were provided.
 Set the Service to "Case Management" with the appropriate date and number of units;

-- Enter in the CIRTS Received Services screen the reason for the refusal or delay

-in service provision for high-risk referrals.
-Set the Program to "NonDepartment of Elder Affairs Program" (NDP) and set the Service using the most

-appropriate code listed below:
+- Enter in the CIRTS Received Services screen the reason for the refusal or delay in service provision for high-risk referrals.
+Set the Program to NDP and set the Service using the most appropriate code listed below:

 - CLDC Consumer deceased

 - CLDS Consumer delayed services

 - CLRF Consumer refused services

 - CLUV Consumer unavailable

 - PLAF Consumer placed in ALF

 - PLFM Consumer placed with family

 - PLHS Consumer placed in hospital

 - PLNH Consumer placed in nursing home